All Episodes

 Well, I think they did close.

-Uh they're buying some some Russian, I think just bought the most expensive house in the world, 750 million dollars uh the Côte d'Izur or somewhere in the center of the yeah.
+They're buying some Russian, I think, just bought the most expensive house in the world, $750 million in the Cote d'Azur or somewhere in the center.

 Yeah, I saw that in the paper.

-It's I just you know, it's just in reading it it and and in having the few friends that I have that came, you know, left there uh albeit almost a decade ago.
+It's just in reading and in having the few friends that I have that came, you know, left there, albeit almost a decade ago.

-So I would just disagreeing with your one statement, which is that we can't bring any pressure to bear against them economically.
+So I would just disagree with your one statement, which is that we can't bring any pressure to bear against them economically.

 And I just was saying, you know, I think maybe we could because I think really they need those petrodollars desperately because it's the only thing they've got to sell the rest of the world.

-And what what Putin and the uh and the boys are doing here with Georgia is rational only if you look at their definition of it.
+And what what Putin and the and the boys are doing here in Georgia is rational only if you look at their definition of it.

 There's nothing rational about going into a neighboring country and conquering it and taking it with a country that doesn't threaten you.